yapb/docs/docs/configuring.rst

     24 - M249
     25 - SHIELD

 From left to right.
-Top right value is a most wanted bot weapon.
-Top left value is most worst weapon.
+Rightmost value is a most wanted bot weapon.
+Leftmost value is most worst weapon.

 ..
-Note:: Knife should most "worst" weapon in this tables, otherwise things are messed up.
+Note:: Knife should most "worst" weapon in this table, otherwise things are messed up.

 Examples::